pnp/blog/content/post/office-add-ins-community-call-april-14-2021.md

 **Are Office Scripts for Excel on the web available to Microsoft 365 family accounts or just Enterprise?**\
-Currently, Office Scripts are only available on Enterprise, though we\'re exploring expanding availability to other licenses.
+Currently, Office Scripts are only available on Enterprise, though we're exploring expanding availability to other licenses.
 ### Miscellaneous questions

 **When will the current Outlook preview requirement set, including event-based activation, be available in production?**\
-We don\'t have a specific date yet, but we hope to make it available soon.\
+We don't have a specific date yet, but we hope to make it available soon.\
 **The Outlook REST API is going to be decommissioned.
 Is it safe to continue using EWS (Exchange Web Services) with Outlook add-ins going